DanielMYT/tesseract-static/README.md

 Note also that in order to use the binary you will most likely need training data.
 This can be obtained from https://github.com/tesseract-ocr/tessdata.
 Consult the tesseract documenation for more information.

 The binary does not have a hardcoded tessdata path; it assumes the tessdata is in the same directory as the binary is executed from.
+You can alternatively set the `TESSDATA_PREFIX` environment variable, if your tessdata is located in a different location to the tesseract binary.

 # Compiling
 You will need a static cross Musl GCC toolchain.
 We recommend using the included `get-toolchain.sh` script, which will download one for you.
 See the commands below for more information.